linode/docs/docs/guides/tools-reference/tools/run-jobs-or-scripts-using-crontab-on-boot/index.md

 author:
   name: Jeff Novotny
 description: 'This guide explains how to use the cron utility and the crontab file to run jobs or scripts when your Linode boots, as well as best practices when using cron.'
-og_description: 'This guide explains how to use the cron utility and the crontab file to run jobs or scripts when your Linode boots, as well as best practices when using cron.'
 keywords: ['crontab on boot']
 tags: ['linux']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-07-02
 modified_by:
   name: Linode
-title: "Run Jobs or Scripts Using Crontab on Boot"
+title: "How to Run Jobs or Scripts Using Crontab on Boot"
-h1_title: "How to Run Jobs or Scripts Using Crontab on Boot"
+title_meta: "Run Jobs or Scripts Using Crontab on Boot"
-enable_h1: true
 contributor:
   name: Jeff Novotny
   link: https://github.com/JeffreyNovotny